Financial Statements and Bookkeeping

 Are there yearly patterns of income?

-For example, library districts which get monthly directly from a levy can expect to have high tax income figures immediately after taxes are collected, typically in January and July.
+For example, library districts that get monthly income directly from a levy can expect to have high tax income figures immediately after taxes are collected, typically in January and July.
 If this money does not show up, the board’s job is to find out why.

 Are there yearly patterns of expenditures?

 Typically, utility bills will be higher in the winter.
-Many major publishers release important new book in the spring or fall, so book expenditures may be higher at those times of the year.
-If the library purchases its magazines through a jobber13, that large bill will come due once a year and may make the materials expenditures for that month look unusually high.
+Many major publishers release important new books in the spring or fall, so book expenditures may be higher at those times of the year.
+If the library purchases its magazines through a jobber or wholesaler, that large bill will be due once a year and may make the materials expenditures for that month look unusually high.

 Are interest rates the library has been receiving going up or down?